-The Chase Sapphire Reserve® Card is one of the best luxury travel rewards cards available to consumers and it is easy to see why.
+The Chase Sapphire Reserve® is one of the best luxury travel rewards cards available to consumers and it is easy to see why.

 When you combine benefits like an annual travel credit, Priority Pass lounge access, a Lyft Pink membership, rental car elite status, top-notch travel protections, and much more, you get a card that is perfectly suited for any passionate traveler.

 - Earn 5X total points on air travel and 10X total points on hotels and car rentals when you purchase travel through Chase Ultimate Rewards® immediately after the first $300 is spent on travel purchases annually.

 - Earn 3X points on other travel and dining

 - Earn 10x Ultimate Rewards points per $1 spent on Lyft purchases

 - Lyft Pink membership (plus Grubhub+/Seamless+ membership via Lyft Pink)

 - DoorDash DashPass subscription and $60 statement credit